 - Have a physical or mental impairment that substantially limits one or more major life activities (breathing, walking, concentrating, reading etc.)

-Potential Qualifying Disabilities may include, but are not
+- Potential Qualifying Disabilities may include, but are not limited to:

 - Bipolar Disorder